databricks-industry-solutions/geospatial-neighborhood-searches/README.md

 ## An Accurate Scalable Solution

-This repo provides a solution that provides accuracy and scale using Spark's distributed data processing as well as high performant caching.
+This solution provides accuracy and scale using Spark's distributed data processing as well as high performant caching.
 In this repo we demonstrate how you can use Spark's Serverless SQL for a high performant cache or a cloud's NoSQL (the example provided here is using CosmosDB).
 This can be extended to other NoSQLs like BigTable, DynamoDB, and MongoDB.

 ### Specifying a radius returns all points contained inside the associated point of origin.

 ![image](https://raw.githubusercontent.com/databricks-industry-solutions/geospatial-neighborhood-searches/main/img/upmc_childrens_hospital.png?raw=true)

-### And given many points of origin, all associated values are returned for each origin of interest.
+### And given many points of origin, return all associated values for each point of interest.

 ![image](https://raw.githubusercontent.com/databricks-industry-solutions/geospatial-neighborhood-searches/main/img/many_locations.png?raw=true)